awead/awead.github.io/source/fedora-tests/index.markdown

 [comment]: <>  With Hyrax 7.1.0 solr configuration: 2060.68s user 109.87s system 5% cpu 11:17:56.82 total
 [comment]: <>  Hyrax solr with no commits: 1993.54s user 102.99s system 59% cpu 59:07.53 total
 [comment]: <>  Hyrax solr with no auto-suggest: 2190.22s user 113.81s system 55% cpu 1:09:11.23 total

+## Collections with Updated Solr Configuration

+Since the Solr configuration created a performance hit, all the collection tests could benefit from an updated Solr that does not use the auto-suggest field.

+Rerunning the original 100K test for all four of the backends, and using Hyrax's updated solr configuration, yields the following results.

+<div id="updatedCollectionComparison" style="width:100%; height:400px;"></div>

+### Hyrax

+The test was terminated after 59 hours.
+It reached 63796 objects.
+No disk usage information was gathered.

+    20666.27s user 1669.31s system 10% cpu 59:06:22.39 total

+### ActiveFedora

+Using the ActiveFedora adapted with Valkyrie took 23 hours.
+It is also worth noting that even though this was a metadata-only test, it used 172 GB of disk.
+We're assuming this was largely in the Fedora repository.

+    8584.52s user 449.45s system 10% cpu 23:05:01.55 total

+### Fedora

+Using the Fedora adapter with Valkyrie took 13 hours and used 167 GB of disk.
+Again, assuming this was largely all Fedora data.

+    1345.51s user 107.13s system 3% cpu 13:08:38.49 total

+### Postgres

+Using the Postgres adapter with Valkyrie took 7 minutes, 23 seconds and used no describable disk space.

+    357.16s user 13.31s system 83% cpu 7:23.43 total